 Resolution on Sepsis

 The GSA is working closely with the World Health Organization (WHO), national sepsis advocate groups, governments, and politicians, and on May 26th, 2017, the World Health Assembly, the decision-making body of the WHO, has adopted a resolution on sepsis.
 This resolution is a quantum leap in the global fight against sepsis and will save countless lives all over the world.

 World Sepsis Congress is the biggest congress on sepsis worldwide.
 Fostering our aspiration to bring knowledge about sepsis to all parts of the world, it is completely free and takes place online - so you can participate from wherever you are from your phone, tablet, or computer.
 Additionally, all talks are recorded and available on Apple Podcasts and YouTube.

 World Sepsis Congress takes place every two years in the even years - 1st WSC in 2016, 2nd WSC in 2018, and the 3rd WSC is currently planned for 2020.

 The 2nd WSC featured over 100 speakers from 30 countries, and more than 20,000 people signed up to participate.

 World Sepsis Congress Spotlight

 We started in 2017 with the WSC Spotlight: Maternal and Neonatal Sepsis, in partnership with the WHO.
-All talks are available on YouTube and Apple Podcasts.
+The talks are available on YouTube and Apple Podcasts.

 Every year, major achievements in the fight against sepsis are recognized with the Global Sepsis Awards in three categories: